Get Involved

 Hold Your Own Fundraiser

-Our supporters have raised thousands of dollars with very simple campaigns within their families and communities, including our successful Birthday Club fundraisers.
-In fact, sharing your enthusiasm for supporting education in Cambodia is one of the most powerful actions you can take to make a difference.
+Our supporters have raised thousands of dollars with very simple campaigns within their families and communities, including birthday and special events fundraisers.
+In fact, sharing your enthusiasm for supporting education in Cambodia is one of the most powerful actions you can take to make a difference!